dvorakkarrie/Project2_Recipe_Bits/README.md

 #### PostMVP - Gold
 - Add localStorage or firebase for users to store viewed recipes
+- add storage functionality to the search history

 ## Components
 ##### Writing out your components and its descriptions isn't a required part of the proposal but can be helpful.